smastrom/react-email-autocomplete/README.md

 ### 2. Refine Mode

 Acts like **Basic Mode** until users type `@` .
-Then as they start typing the domain, acts as an autocomplete refining suggestions according to an extended list of domains.
+Then as they start typing the domain, it starts refining suggestions according to an extended list of domains.

 | Before typing `@`                                                                      | After typing `@`                                                                       |
 | -------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |